Can you drive in Greece with a foreign license?

 Non-EU/EEA license holders

 If your driver’s license was issued in a non-EU country that has a reciprocity agreement with Greece, and you take up residence there, you must exchange your license.
-A foreigner is considered a resident of Greece if they stay for more than 185 days within 12 months.
+A foreigner is considered a resident of Greece if they stay for more than 185 days within a 12-month period.

 If you are not a resident of Greece and your country is a signatory to the 1968 Vienna Convention on Road Traffic, you can drive in Greece with your national driving license for up to 6 months.
 An International Driving Permit (IDP) is required only if your license is not in Greek or Latin characters.